BKlaasWerkman/bklaaswerkman.github.io/_tabs/about.md

 ---

 ### Who I Am

-Welcome!
-I'm a passionate Security Researcher and Ethical Hacker with over 5 years of experience in the field of cybersecurity.
-My journey began with a deep fascination for technology and an unyielding curiosity to understand how systems work from the inside out.
-Today, I dedicate my skills and expertise to making the digital world a safer place for everyone.
+Hi there!
+I'm an IT professional with over 7 years of experience working for managed service providers (MSP).
+I love solving complex technical problems and delivering high-quality solutions to clients across various industries.
+I have a strong background in network administration, cloud computing, cybersecurity, and IT support.
+I'm always eager to learn new skills and technologies to keep up with the fast-paced IT world.
+I'm also passionate about sharing my knowledge and expertise with others through mentoring, training, and blogging.
+I'm looking for new opportunities to grow and challenge myself as an IT professional.
+If you're interested in connecting with me, feel free to send me a message or an invitation.
+I'd love to hear from you!

 ### My Mission
 In an era where cyber threats are ever-evolving, my mission is to stay ahead of the curve, identifying vulnerabilities before malicious actors can exploit them.
 I am committed to protecting sensitive data, ensuring privacy, and fostering a secure online environment.
 Ethical hacking is not just a profession for me; it's a commitment to upholding the integrity and security of information systems worldwide.